manolaz/agilelab-devops-technical-test/answer.md

 ## How long uptime of your server?
 Do you update new version OS?
 The uptime for server will be about 48 Hours, restart scheduled on lowest traffic timeline.
-For the IoT project I have managed,the OS will be update regularly in 2 weeks.
+For the IoT project I have managed,the OS on server will be update regularly in 2 weeks.

 ## Do you use key or password for ssh, do you have policy for password?
-I use KEY for SSH.
+I standarize use KEY for SSH .
-For password, the POlicy are setup with SHA256 encryption.
+For password, the Policy applied is setup with SHA256 encryption, and the it shoud be above 16 characters lenght.

 ## Do you use firewall on your server?
 On Ubuntu, I have used UFW.